 The phrase “teamwork makes the dream work” is relevant to many situations and retirement is no different.
-A sound retirement income plan is like a relay race: benefits working in concert help position you for success through each leg of the run up to and past the retirement finish line.
+A sound retirement income plan is like a relay race – the pieces all work together to help position you for success through each leg of the run, up to and past the retirement finish line.
 As part of a comprehensive strategy, fixed index annuities offer a combination of benefits that can help build, secure and sustain retirement income.

-Below, we highlight six key fixed index annuity benefits that help fund each leg of the run up to and through retirement.
+Below, we highlight six key fixed index annuity benefits that can help that retirement "relay" plan.

 1. Principal protection is a fixed index annuity benefit, helping secure long-term stability.

-A fixed index annuity is an insurance product designed to ensure retirement income.
+A fixed index annuity is an insurance product designed to ensure continual and consistent retirement income.
 Funds contributed to a fixed index annuity can never be lost due to market volatility.

-Along with protection from index decreases, most fixed index annuities also help shield money from annual taxation on interest, as long as funds remain in the annuity.
-Instead, funds held in an annuity are generally taxed as ordinary income when withdrawn.
+Along with protection from index-decreases, most fixed index annuities also help shield money from annual taxation on interest, as long as the funds remain in the annuity.
+Funds held in an annuity are generally taxed as ordinary income when withdrawn.
 This allows a nest egg to grow tax-deferred with compounding interest through the accumulation phase, further shoring up resources for when you choose to take an income.

-Because a fixed index annuity offers the opportunity to earn interest on principal, on interest earned and taxes deferred, it offers a path to jump start retirement assets that may not be available with a non-tax deferred account.
-That can be a welcomed option for many Americans.
+Because a fixed index annuity offers the opportunity to earn interest on principal, and on interest earned (with taxes deferred), it offers a path to jump-start retirement assets that may not be available with a non-tax deferred account.
+These benefits can be a welcomed option for many Americans.
 As part of the IRI study, 60% of American workers nearing retirement and those already retired, responded that their income would not cover expenses during retirement.

-3. Growth opportunities are a key appeal for those looking for increased asset potential without risk exposure.
+3. Growth opportunities are appealing to those looking for increased asset potential without risk exposure.

 5. Guaranteed income with a fixed index annuity provides long-term income stability.

 Following the accumulation period, income payments can begin.
-These payments can be taken as a lump-sum, fixed installments over a specified period (e.g. 20 years) or as guaranteed payments for the rest of the annuitant’s life.
+These payments can be taken as a lump-sum, fixed installments over a specified period (e.g. 20 years), or as guaranteed payments for the rest of the contract holder's life.

 6. Take care of loved ones by ensuring fixed index annuity funds are paid directly to a named beneficiary.

-By design, fixed index annuities aim to protect and help grow money over time in order to deliver a stream of reliable income payments.
+By design, fixed index annuities aim to protect and potentially grow money over time in order to deliver a stream of reliable income payments.
 A product with a simple and transparent design can be an integral part of a retirement income strategy.
-Over the next 10 years, an entire baby boomer generation will reach retirement age.
-For those looking for safe money options, a fixed index annuity may be the right product at the right time to help fund retirement from start to finish.